-Any other dangerous action (that results in immediate danger to road users or property) committed by the applicant during the test indicates they do not meet the high standard required for the awarding of a full licence.
+Any other dangerous action (that results in immediate danger to road users or property) committed by the applicant during the test indicates they cannot yet be relied on to drive independently and safely.

-- the applicant performs a driving action not covered by the other immediate failure errors that: - causes another road user to take evasive action, or - causes immediate danger to road users or property, or - will cause immediate danger to road users or property if the TO does not intervene, or - unnecessarily increases the risk of a collision, eg maintains a following distance of less than one second from the driver in front.
+- the applicant performs a driving action not covered by the other immediate failure errors that: - causes another road user to take evasive action, or - causes immediate danger to road users or property, or - will cause immediate danger to road users or property if the testing officer does not intervene, or - unnecessarily increases the risk of a collision, eg maintains a following distance of less than 1 second from the driver in front.